-Our Audit Committee consists of Messrs.
-Alessi and Magraw and Ms. Kennedy Townsend, each of whom is "independent" as that term is defined under the NASDAQ listing standards.
-The Audit Committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-Ms. Kennedy Townsend is our Audit Committee financial expert as that term is defined by the applicable SEC rules.
+Our Audit Committee consists of Mr. Alessi, Mr. Magraw and Ms. Townsend, each of whom is "independent" as that term is defined under the Nasdaq listing standards.
+The Audit Committee oversees our accounting and financial reporting processes and the audits of the financial statements of the Company.
+Ms. Townsend is chair of the Audit Committee and a financial expert as that term is defined by the applicable SEC rules.
 The Audit Committee is responsible for, among other things:

-- selecting our independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by our independent auditors; - reviewing with our independent auditors any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act of 1933, as amended; - discussing the annual audited financial statements with management and our independent auditors; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of significant internal control deficiencies; - annually reviewing and reassessing the adequacy of our Audit Committee charter; - · meeting separately and periodically with management and our internal and independent auditors; - reporting regularly to the full Board ; and - such other matters that are specifically delegated to our Audit Committee by our Board from time to time.
+selecting our independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by our independent auditors;

+- reviewing with our independent auditors any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act of 1933, as amended; - discussing the annual audited financial statements with management and our independent auditors; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of significant internal control deficiencies; - annually reviewing and reassessing the adequacy of our Audit Committee charter; - meeting separately and periodically with management and our internal and independent auditors; - reporting regularly to the full Board; and - such other matters that are specifically delegated to our Audit Committee by our Board from time to time.